VAT within Law Firms

 When billed to the client, you would treat the cost as:

-What VAT rate do you apply to your supply?
+When issuing a bill to the client, what VAT rate do you apply to your supply?

 Practice notes and training sessions represent the Association of Legal Compliance & Accounts’ view of good practice in a particular area.
 They are not intended to be the only standard of good practice that firms can follow.